Skevikarna

-Skevikare, or Skevikarna, was a Swedish Radical Pietist Christian community founded in ca. 1722 by the "Eriksson brothers", two Swedish Army officers.
+Skevikare, or Skevikarna, was a Swedish Radical Pietist Christian community.
+It was founded in c.
+1722 in Finland when it was under Swedish rule by the "Eriksson brothers", two Swedish-speaking Finnish Swedish Army officers.

 After initial prosecution by the Lutheran Orthodox authorities, they went on exile in Denmark, Germany, and the Netherlands during 11 years.
 In 1745 they were allowed to return to Sweden, where they established the community on the island Värmdön in the Stockholm archipelago outside of Stockholm.

 After having been accepted by the authorities, they received many visitors, including two of Sweden's kings, showing them the respect they were denied for so many years.
 After Pietism was accepted as a legitimate expression of Lutheranism by the state church authorities, the Skevikare community eventually disestablished around 1830.

 The literature produced by the community remains preserved by the Royal Library in Stockholm.

 History

 Their history is one of the most intriguing of the Radical Pietistic movement in Scandinavia.
-It started about 1720 with the "Eriksson brothers" among the Swedish population of west Finland.
+It started about 1720 with the "Eriksson brothers" among the Swedish-speaking population of west Finland.
 These two former officers in the Swedish Army preached the Pietist spirituality, why they were soon brought before court, having denied some of the doctrines of the Lutheran Church of Sweden.

 After a seven-year-long trial they arrived in Stockholm in 1733 to be officially exiled.
 But instead of awaiting the final decision, they asked for permission to leave the country immediately together with their 60 followers, which was accepted.